toneloc/stable-channels/README.md

 The full command might look like this: `stable-channels 2440124x15x0 100 0.2 True`

-## Workflow Example

-Make this a markdown table ...

-Imagine the following stable agreement for $25,000.

-time / expected dollar amount / stableReceiver balance / stable provider balance / btc price / expected action from prior row 0 / / 25001 / 1 / 25000
-1 / 2 /
-2 / 3 /

 ## Rationale and Challenges

-The most valuable stablecoins today are Tether and USDX.
+The most valuable stablecoins today are Tether and USDC.
 These stablecoins hold their value in cash and bonds.
 This cash and these bonds have custodians.
 These custodians are centralized companies and may be forced to freeze these assets or revoke banking access.
 Either of these may mark the effective failure of that stablecoin to retain its purchasing power.

 Stable Channels intends to provide a more socially scalable solution.
 Stable Channels, as a solution, is self-custodial, has no token or token issuer, and intends to give a real-time, streaming finance experience for its users.